fastai/course-v3/docs/deployment_kubernetes_docker.md

 ## Monitor model server metrics with Prometheus

 ### Setup

+Before starting this section, make sure you have the following:

   * A cluster with Prometheus installed.
     * For Kubernetes installation: https://github.com/coreos/kube-prometheus
     * For Prometheus installation in other environments: https://prometheus.io/docs/introduction/first_steps/#starting-prometheus